nllz/IRTF-HRPC/draft-anonymity.md

 Anonymity is strongly linked to unlinkability: if your actions are linkable, it suffices that one of them is tied to your identity, and anonymity is over.

-It should be noted that anonymity is not binary: there have been these recent years a lot of progress of desanonymisation techniques.
+It should be noted that anonymity is not binary: there have been these recent years a lot of progress of desanonymisation techniques (see also {{GDPR}}, article 26).
 Data is never fully "anonymous", it is only more or less anonymous. {{RFC6235}} {{MITdeano}} {{Utexas}} {{Article29}}

 Should protocols promote anonymity?